Sudan export highway blockaded as protests stoked by trade woes | Headlines

 Sudan export highway blockaded as protests stoked by trade woes

-Resistance committees that have rallied demonstrators nationwide against an Oct.
+Resistance committees https://www.reuters.com/world/africa/sudans-resistance-committees-take-centre-stage-fight-against-military-rule-2022-02-02 that have rallied demonstrators nationwide against an Oct.
 25 coup have expanded the protest along the road along with other groups, demanding more support for Sudanese farmers and traders.
-The blockade shows the vulnerability of Sudan's economy, already mired in crisis, to the political tumult.
-It follows weeks of protests that stopped shipping at Port Sudan, the country's main trade hub, late last year.
+The blockade shows the vulnerability of Sudan's economy, already mired in crisis, to political tumult.
+It follows weeks of protests that stopped shipping at Port Sudan https://www.reuters.com/markets/commodities/sudans-red-sea-port-struggles-recover-blockade-turmoil-2021-12-23, the country's main trade hub, late last year.

 Traders who share the sentiment of those blocking the highway say they lose out because Egyptian truckers dominate transport within Sudan, while internal restrictions hamper livestock exports, especially of camels, which can be a lucrative business in the region.
 "They come into the country and our trucks have to stop at the border," said Abdelhameed Mustafa Ismael, a trucking manager for livestock in Omdurman, which adjoins the capital, Khartoum.